thibaultduponchelle/messy-perl-ci-workflows/README.md

 I use it also as a ci playground for testing :hammer_and_wrench:

+It is mainly github actions related ci at the moment.

 ### Docker images

 - [official docker images](https://hub.docker.com/_/perl) from [docker-perl repo](https://github.com/Perl/docker-perl)